 Security Analysis – Benjamin Graham and David Dodd

 Irrational Exuberance – Robert Shiller

-The Ultimate Dividend Playbook – Josh Peters (Josh edits the Morningstar Dividend Investor newsletter, which is my top recommended advisory service)
+The Ultimate Dividend Playbook – Josh Peters (Josh was the editor of the Morningstar Dividend Investor newsletter)

 ADDITIONAL EXCEPTIONAL BOOKS BY INVESTMENT SUB-TOPIC